stoeffel/awesome-fp-js/README.md

 * [trifl](https://github.com/algesten/trifl) – A functional user interface library with unidirectional dataflow and a virtual dom.
 * [funcy](https://github.com/bramstein/funcy) – An experiment in adding functional pattern matching to JavaScript. _Experimental_  :triangular_flag_on_post:
 * [date-fp](https://github.com/cullophid/date-fp) – A functional utility library for working with JavaScript dates.
 All functions in date-fp are pure, autocurried and will not mutate the date objects they are applied to.
+* [js-joda](https://github.com/js-joda/js-joda) – An immutable date and time library that provides a simple, domain-driven and clean API based on the ISO8601 calendar.
 * [\_part\_](https://github.com/AutoSponge/_part_) – A micro library that encourages functional programming by making native methods available as partially applied functions.
 * [claire](https://github.com/robotlolita/claire) – A property-based testing library for clearly specifying code invariants and behaviour.